baali/senic-documentation/index.rst

    :width: 115 px
    :height: 112 px

-Why did we decide Python was the right programming language for the Hub?
+Why did we decide that Python was the right programming language for the Hub?
 A better question might be: Why shouldn’t we use Python?
 If you take a deep dive into the open-source smart home world, you will find a number of do-it-yourself projects and Python is often the language of choice for these DIYers.
-This adoption of Python is primarily due to the shear number of readymade libraries and Python’s omnipresent availability for many different operating systems.
+This adoption of Python is primarily due to the sheer number of readymade libraries and Python’s omnipresent availability for many different operating systems.
 In addition, Python is an easy to learn and extremely powerful and expressive as a programming language.
 The Python ecosystem has already been adopted by `more than 2 million developers <https://blog.pythonanywhere.com/67/>`_.

 Developing for the Senic Hub